 Palenchuk said the film of Numbers will come after the play has been performed on stage this autumn. ”Until now, there were several public readings of the play and Oleg asked me to produce the theatre staging as he has known me for a long while and believes in my organisational skills,“ she explained.
 “In March this year, I confirmed to him that I will do this for him.“

-”We already have a director, Tamara Trunova, and a production designer for the theatre production and are now in negotiations with certain cast members,“ Palenchuk continued.
+”We already have a production designer for the theatre production and are now in negotiations with certain cast members,“ Palenchuk continued.

 ”Three years ago, I published the play Numbers and Oleg’s stories,“ Palenchuk continued.
 “It was his personal desire to have this play realised in the theatre, and it is very important for him to make this story heard and be seen by lots of people throughout the world.“